-(q) Dispositive Motions
+(f) Dispositive Motions

 Those judges in the district who hold regular hearings on potentially dispositive motions, and promptly resolve those motions, have fewer older pending cases.

-Judges who do not conduct hearings tend to have more older pending cases.2 Although a few judges are quite effective at ruling promptly on dispositive motions when they are presented, there certainly is room to improve the handling of these matters.
+Judges who do not conduct hearings tend to have more older pending cases.

 Reviewing all motions in a timely manner to determine whether they are ripe for resolution, or should be scheduled for hearing, is an important part of the case management process.
 Moreover, deciding motions as soon as possible after receipt of all opposition papers, or, if no opposition is filed, after the time for filing has elapsed, can serve to advance the litigation.
-Although each side quite naturally wants to prevail on a motion, most litigants would prefer a timely decision one way or the other so that they can proceed to the next stage of the litigation.
-The inconsistency of current practices in the district requires attention.

-(h) Alternative Methods of Dispute Resolution
+(g) Alternative Methods of Dispute Resolution

 Although the District of Massachusetts has no compulsory arbitration program in place to assist in dispute resolution, a few of the judges employ methods such as summary jury trial in an attempt to resolve civil cases prior to investing the time and expense that are necessary for a full trial.
 Other mechanisms suggested by various judges as techniques that should be pursued for an earlier resolution of disputes include: agreement to proceed before a magistrate judge for trial, appointment of a master, or consulting with a private arbitrator or alternative dispute resolution firm.
-However, other than those judges who schedule cases for summary jury trials, oftentimes with their law clerks presiding, there does not seem to be any consistent effort in the district to employ alternative methods of dispute resolution.